The Benefits of a Therapist Who Understands Your Background

 • It may help you feel more at ease to trust their judgment and follow their treatment plan.

-• By sharing similar lived experiences with your therapist, you may better visualize your personal transformation.
+• By sharing similar experiences with your therapist, you may better visualize your personal transformation.

-• They won’t be dismissive of your cultural norms and will avoid making any assumptions about your cultural experience.
+• They won’t dismiss the norms of your culture and background and will avoid making any assumptions about your experiences.

 • They will be curious about how your background and culture influence your life, and they will ask questions to learn more about them so they can best help you.